bradcerasani/bradcerasani.me/content/writing/tesla-software-problems-in-winter/index.md

 ---
 title: Tesla software problems in winter
-description: When a car designed in California meets -40°.
+description: When Designed in California™ meets -40°.
 date: '2021-03-29'
+image: /writing/tesla-software-problems-in-winter/share.jpg
 video: /video/writing/tesla-software-problems-in-winter/energy-contrast-compressed.mp4
 favicon: ❄️
+skipHero: true
 ---

 I've driven a Model 3 for two winters now, and generally speaking it's a good cold weather car.
 I live in the [coldest major city in Canada](https://www.tourismwinnipeg.com/winter-experiences), and I do _not_ miss pumping gas in -40°.
 The ability to preheat the car in a closed garage without worrying about fumes is also really nice.